IBM/IBM-Z-zOS/SMF-Tools/SMF_WAS_PLUGINS/readme.md

 spanned multiple minutes) then there won't be rows for those minutes.
 So if you are looking at thread usage over time, be careful about gaps.

+- **ZCAPIProvider** - This plugin formats the z/OS Connect API provider User Data (SM120BAS type 103) from the User Data section (SM120BDH) and prints all the fields.
+It also prints key fields from the standard header and CPU fields from the request information.
+When configured, z/OS Connect will write User Data type 103 from version 3.0.99 onwards.

+- **ZCAPIRequester** - This plugin formats the z/OS Connect API requester User Data (SM120BAS type 104) from the User Data section (SM120BDH) and prints all the fields.
+It also prints key fields from the standard header and CPU fields from the request information.
+When configured, z/OS Connect will write User Data type 104 from version 3.0.99 onwards.